Drum Corps International: History

-Given the difficulties experienced during the 1971 season, the members agreed not to interfere with the long-established regional competition circuits, especially those sponsored by the veterans organizations, but to boycott the other prestige championships, such as the Fleetwood Record's World Open Championship.
+Given difficulties experienced during the 1971 season, the founding members agreed not to interfere with the long-established regional competition circuits, especially those sponsored by the veterans organizations, but to boycott a number of events whom the founders felt were not well organized or were exploitative, such as Fleetwood Record's World Open Championship.
 The members also agreed to develop their own adjudicators committee instead of relying on any existing association.
 Additionally, member corps would be allowed to compete where they wished with few exceptions.
-However, all member corps would be required to attend a specific number of sanctioned competitions as well as an annual World Championship which would be scheduled in late-August after the other championships.
-Members also agreed to remain united if boycotting a particular event, show sponsor, or business, such as the boycott against Fleetwood Records over rights issues, if such an action proved necessary.
-The first World Championship was hosted at Warhawks Stadium on the campus of University of Wisconsin–Whitewater on August 18, 1972.
+However, all member corps would be required to attend a specific number of sanctioned competitions as well as an annual World Championship which would be scheduled in mid-August, after the VFW championships and before the American Legion nationals.
+Members also agreed to remain united when acting against a disruptive event promoter, or music business.
+The first united act was the boycott against Fleetwood Records over rights issues.

+The first World Championship was hosted at Warhawks Stadium (University of Wisconsin–Whitewater) on August 18, 1972.
 In attendance were thirty-nine corps from fifteen states and one Canadian province.
 The Anaheim Kingsmen Drum and Bugle Corps was named the inaugural DCI World Champion.

-Following the creation of DCI, the Combine evolved into Drum Corps Midwest (DCM), while the Alliance became Drum Corps East—sometimes called Drum Corps Atlantic.
-Both DCM and Drum Corps East offered a regional circuit of competitions and a regional championship prior to the "national tour" of sanctioned competitions.
-DCI gradually expanded its schedule to begin earlier in the competitive season, and thus participation declined at non-sanctioned competitions.
-Many of the regional circuits which pre-dated DCI, continued into the 1990s, with their high-profile competitions eventually being replaced by sanctioned competitions.
-Other high-prestige championships, were eventually absorbed into the DCI schedule, many becoming regional championships or annual events such as the Eastern Classic at J. Birney Crum Stadium, or the U.S. Open in Marion, Ohio.
-VFW Nationals and the American Legion National Championships are no longer hosted.
-American Legion and VFW posts in the Midwest or New England continue to host drum corps competitions as fundraising events, some of which are sanctioned by DCI.
+Following the creation of DCI, the Combine evolved into Drum Corps Midwest (DCM), while the Alliance grew into Drum Corps East, sometimes called Drum Corps Atlantic.
+Both DCM, Drum Corps East, and other associations such as NJA, offered a limited schedule of competitions ending with a championship prior to DCI's schedule of competitions, dividing the competitive season between "regional" and "national tour".
+DCI gradually expanded its schedule to start earlier in the competitive season, and thus the "regional tour" declined and many of those events were replaced with DCI-sanctioned competitions.
+Other prestige events which pre-dated DCI's founding were also absorbed into the DCI schedule, such as the annual U.S. Open in Marion, Ohio and the Eastern Classic at J. Birney Crum Stadium.
+American Legion and VFW posts in the Midwest or New England continue to host drum corps competitions, some of which are sanctioned by DCI.
+However, the VFW Nationals and the American Legion National Championships are no longer hosted.